A heart warming lodge located on Grand Eagles Luxury Lodge Park in Auchterarder with much to explore inside and out.

 Doors rest to the back of the room bringing natural light inside and the dining table is ideally placed for admiring the balcony and beyond.

-The kitchen is homely and inviting so you can prepare those home cooked meals in style without having to leave the lovingly layout.
+The kitchen is homely and inviting so you can prepare those home cooked meals in style.

-A bathroom lies further round containing classic fittings so you can get ready at ease in the morning time.
+A bathroom lies further round containing classic fittings so you can get ready at ease in the morning.

 Two bedrooms; a double and twin are laced with patterned bedding, matching bedside tables and built in wardrobes.